hero

 Thumbnail Image

-Beginner/Intermediate Knitting: Seniors (S-49)
+Beginner/Intermediate Knitting: Seniors (FL319)

-Wednesday June 25 2025
+Wednesday September 17 2025

 This class is for beginners, eager to learn to knit as well as intermediate knitters looking to enhance their knitting skills.
 Beginners will learn the basics including how to read a pattern, cast on, basic knit and purl stitches, binding off and finishing skills, while creating a beautiful cowl or scarf.
 Intermediate knitters will use this opportunity to choose a more challenging project and have guidance along the way.
 Beginner supply list provided prior to first class.
 Class size limited to 12.